-This was all made possible by James Wright who graciously bagged up some beautiful wood curls he had left over from a cutting board project and sent them our way.
+This was all made possible by James Wright who graciously bagged up some beautiful wood curls he had left over from a cutting board project and sent them our way so we could cast wood in resin.
 We decided to throw some designs into a couple of coaster molds, using the curls, just to see how they would turn out.
 We were pretty pleased with the results.
 And it was also a great experiment to see if we could cast wood of any sort into resin.

 Make sure you watch the video, as it shows a bit more of each of the steps and how we were able to cast wood in resin.
 Step by step directions are below the video.

 James sent us quite a lot of curls, as you can see from the image.
 There were actually two bags this size.
 We decided to do three coasters or castings for this project and as a result decided to cut up a few piles of smaller pieces.

 As we usually do, we mixed up some Famowood Glaze Coat (affiliate link) and then poured a thin bottom layer.
 This allowed us to get the chips or curls into position and prevent as many air bubbles as possible.
 Once the thin layer was poured we passed over it with a lighter to get even more of the air bubbles out.

 Step 3: Getting All Pattern-y

 Getting to lay these all out in some form of a pattern was both the most fun part of the project and also the most time-consuming and tedious portion.
 In the video it is sped up to 32x normal speed if that tells you anything.
 I think Amy spent roughly 2-3 hours placing all of these.
 Tedious, but fun.

 Step 4: Final Pour